Effyrt/AI50-rag-pipeline/codelabs.md

 ## Step 4: Structured Pipeline

+**Purpose:**
-**Purpose:** Extract precise, validated data using 5 targeted passes with Pydantic models.
+Extract precise, validated, and schema-aligned data using five sequential extraction passes powered by Pydantic models.

+**Key Concepts:**

+Each pass focuses on a specific data dimension (e.g., Company Info, Funding, Product, Metrics, Market).

+Pydantic ensures type validation and schema consistency, preventing malformed outputs.

+Ideal for structured or semi-structured documents such as profiles, articles, and reports.

 ---